Responsible Medicine Disposal

 What is the safest way to dispose of my medicines for the environment?

 Taking medications to a household waste drop off location for incineration is the safest for the environment.
 Call your local police department or community hazardous waste hauler to ask about these programs.
 If you are unable to participate in a drop-off day, you can dispose of the medicines in the trash.
 But to be friendly to the environment, and to protect your privacy, follow these directions.

 To dispose of unwanted medicines at home, follow these steps.

 1. Add water to the medicine container to dissolve the tablets or dilute the liquid.

-2. Empty medicine and water from its container into a disposable and sealable bag.
+2. Empty medicine & water from its container into a disposable & sealable bag.

-3. Mix in a handful of undesirable solid substances such as kitty litter, coffee grounds, top soil, or sawdust.
+3. Mix in a handful of undesirable solid substance such as kitty litter, coffee grounds, top soil, or sawdust.

-4. Remove and destroy ALL identifying personal information from the prescription label of the original medicine container.
-5. Place the bag in the trash on trash pick-up day.
+4. Remove & destroy ALL identifying personal information from the prescription label of the original medicine container.
+5. Place bag in trash on trash pick-up day.
 Recycle the plastic or glass container.